top of page

 Hastings Street demolished and I-75/I-375 in its place.

-Housing in the slums was so bad that parents had to stay up at nights to ensure rats did not attack their children.
-One apartment building that was made to house six families, instead, housed 100 by dividing single rooms several times.
-To live in those horrible conditions, black Detroiters paid 30 to 50 percent more than whites who lived in better conditions.
-For example, a family living in a single room and sharing a bathroom with six other families would pay from $11 to $16 a week in 1946.
+Housing in the slums was so deplorable that parents had to stay up at night to prevent rats from attacking their children.
+In one apartment building designed for six families, overcrowding reached a shocking level, accommodating 100 families by dividing single rooms multiple times.
+Despite the horrendous conditions, black Detroiters paid 30 to 50 percent more than whites who lived in better accommodations.
+For instance, a family residing in a single room and sharing a bathroom with six other families would pay between $11 and $16 per week in 1946.

-Approximately 203,000 blacks lived in Black Bottom and Paradise Valley in 1946.
-Of that number, the death rate from tuberculosis, pneumonia, and infant deaths was twice the rate as the rest of the city.
-About 90 to 95% of all housing in Black Bottom and Paradise Valley was rated as substandard because they were overran with vermin, had leaking roofs, sagging floors, and lacked kitchens and bathrooms.
+Approximately 203,000 blacks resided in Black Bottom and Paradise Valley in 1946.
+Among them, the death rate from tuberculosis, pneumonia, and infant mortality was twice as high as the rate in the rest of the city.
+Roughly 90 to 95% of all housing in Black Bottom and Paradise Valley was deemed substandard due to rampant vermin infestation, leaky roofs, sagging floors, and the absence of kitchens and bathrooms.

 Mayor Edward Jefferies Blight Conf 08161940.jpg